The Most Common Diabetes Symptoms in Men

 Diabetes causes nerve damage in men, which results in urological issues.
 A study has reported that more than 50% of men with diabetes experience bladder and urine issues.
 This symptom is related to the urinary system that ultimately leads to

-According to a research study, the high blood sugar level affects men with skin infections, often making them more prone to yeast or fungal infection.
+According to recent studies, high blood sugar level affects men with skin infections, often making them more prone to yeast or fungal infection.

 A study found that diabetes affects the body’s blood flow, making it more susceptible to wounds or cuts.
 In addition, limited blood circulation eventually slows down the healing process by stimulating the immunity power.